-The aggregate cash compensation paid by Arqit and its subsidiaries to its executive officers and directors who for the year ended September 30, 2022 was \$3,794,536.
-This amount includes \$88,786, set aside or accrued to provide pension, severance, retirement or similar benefits or expenses.
+The aggregate cash compensation paid by Arqit and its subsidiaries to its executive officers and directors for the year ended September 30, 2023 was \$3,056,583.
+This amount includes \$112,275, set aside or accrued to provide pension, severance, retirement or similar benefits or expenses.

-As of September 30, 2022, 55,500 options to purchase ordinary shares had been granted to Arqit's executive officers and directors.
-During the year ended September 30, 2022, 1,360,655 RSUs were granted to Arqit's executive officers and directors, no shares or options vested during the year ended September 30, 2022.
+As of September 30, 2023, 1,519,980 options to purchase ordinary shares and 1,474,953 RSUs had been granted to Arqit's executive officers and directors.
+During the year ended September 30, 2023, 422,463 shares were issued to Arqit's executive officers and directors in connection with the vesting of RSUs, and 76,772 options granted to Arqit's executive officers and directors vested.